sithmel/json-key-value/README.md

 # json-key-value

 json-key-value is a toolkit to work with JSON as they are converted to a sequence to path value pairs.
+It is minimal (no dependencies) but work well with other libraries.
+It is designed for both server and client.

 ## The idea

 The main idea behind this library is that a JSON can be converted into a sequence of "path, value" pairs and can be reconstructed from this sequence.
-This allows to filter and transform a big JSON as a stream, without having to load it in memory
+This allows to filter and transform a big JSON as a stream, without having to load it in memory.
+It also make it easier to work with JSON and JS objects using filter/map/reduce.

 An example of a sequence is: